0x01h/hepsiburada-review-scraper/README.md

 You can track your progress via *progress bars.* `categories.txt`, `products.txt`, `hepsiburada.txt` will be saving to your current directory.

+**Do not scrape aggressively!
+Otherwise, you will be caught by captcha challenge!*

 [![Say thanks.](https://img.shields.io/badge/say-thanks-ff69b4.svg)](https://www.linkedin.com/in/orçunözdemir/)

 **For educational purposes only.**